RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/3-Workflow/4-Guides/troubleshooting-workflows/troubleshooting-workflows.md

 ## Manually Restarting a Process Run

-Process runs can be manually restarted they fail.
+Process runs can be manually restarted when they fail.

 :::note[An example fail state]
 A **Gateway** element within a process is expecting to evaluate a string at runtime.
 Instead, a number is sent to the **Gateway** element.
 This will cause the element to error, and will halt the process run.